Skip to Content

 Instructions

-• Combine flour, dry yeast, sugar, and salt in a large mixing bowl.
-Then, make a well in the center of the mixture and pour cold water and olive oil into it; mix using a dough whisk until a dough forms.
+• Whisk flour, dry yeast, sugar, and salt in a large mixing bowl.
+Make a well in the center and pour cold water and olive oil into it.
+Combine with a dough whisk until a shaggy dough forms.

-• Place the dough in a lightly oiled bowl, cover it with a damp cloth or plastic wrap, and let it rise (in a warm place) for 1 hour until it doubles in size.
+• Transfer the dough ball to an oiled bowl.
+Cover and let it rise at room temperature for 1 hour until it doubles in size.

-• Once the dough has risen, punch it down to release the air.
-Divide the dough into about eight equal pieces.
+• Press down on the risen dough to release the air.
+Remove it from the bowl and divide it into eight equal portions.

-• Use a rolling pin to roll out one of the sections into a rectangular shape.
-Then, fold it into thirds.
+• Roll out one of the sections and fold it into thirds.

-• Turn the folded rectangle vertically and roll it out until is ¼-inch thick.
+• Turn the folded dough section lengthwise and roll it out until it is ¼-inch thick.

 Notes